Benjy-D/python-hangman/README.md

 - [ ] Clean up code
 ### I know..
 It's not the best

-I'm sire that there are plenty of ways in which I could optimise this code for faster perfomance and less ilnes of code but since I am not a python expert I'm not quite sure if I'd be able to do this!
+I know this isn't the neatest and most efficient way of doing this so I'm open to suggestions of any ways in which I can improve this code!